WTFAcademy/WTF-Starknet/docs/1_AA/readme.md

     You can read the whole proposal [here](https://community.starknet.io/t/starknet-account-abstraction-model-part-1/781).
 They took the [ERC-4337](https://medium.com/infinitism/erc-4337-account-abstraction-without-ethereum-protocol-changes-d75c9d94dc4a) from Ethereum and improved the model.

-## 4. Which wallets support AA?
+## 4. Which wallets supports AA?

-If we talk about wallets and tools that implement AA, we have two main options.
+If we talk about wallets and tools that implements AA, we have two main options.
 Let's talk about it.

 ### 4.1 Argent